 Why did Walder Frey betray Robb?

 The reasons for Walder’s betrayal were hatred, malice, and ambition.
-As he held onto grudges, he fostered hatred towards the Tullys and Starks for looking down on him, and when Robb broke his marriage contract, Walder saw it as a breach of trust and decided to get revenge.
+As he held onto grudges, he fostered hatred towards the Tullys and Starks for looking down on him, and when Robb broke his marriage oath, Walder saw it as a breach of trust and decided to get revenge.

 Why did Walder Frey have so many children?